Chris Jericho: Film, theater, comedy, and writing

 In 2000, a WWE produced VHS tape documenting Jericho's career titled Break Down the Walls was released.
 He later received two three disc sets profiling matches and interviews.

 On June 24, 2006, Jericho premiered in his first Sci-Fi Channel movie Android Apocalypse alongside Scott Bairstow and Joey Lawrence.

 Jericho debuted as a stage actor in a comedy play Opening Night, which premiered at the Toronto Centre for the Arts during July 20–22, 2006, in Toronto.
 During his stay in Toronto, Jericho hosted the sketch comedy show Sunday Night Live with sketch troupe The Sketchersons at The Brunswick House.

 Jericho was also the first wrestler attached and interviewed for the wrestling documentary, Bloodstained Memoirs.
 The interview was recorded in the UK during a Fozzy tour in 2006.

 Jericho wrote his autobiography, A Lion's Tale: Around the World in Spandex, which was released on October 25, 2007, and became a New York Times bestseller.
 It covers Jericho's life and wrestling career up to his debut in the WWE.
 Jericho's second autobiography, Undisputed: How to Become the World Champion in 1,372 Easy Steps, was released on February 16, 2011, and covers his wrestling career since his WWE debut.
 On October 14, 2014, Jericho's third book, The Best In The World...At What I Have No Idea, was released.
 It covers some untold stories of the "Save Us" era, his Fozzy career, and his multiple returns from 2011 to 2013.
 Jericho's fourth book, No Is a Four-Letter Word: How I Failed Spelling but Succeeded in Life, was released on August 29, 2017, and details twenty valuable lessons Jericho learned throughout his career as a wrestler and musician.

 Jericho appeared in the 2009 film Albino Farm.
 In the film MacGruber, released May 21, 2010, he briefly appeared as Frank Korver, a former military teammate of the eponymous Green Beret, Navy Seal, and Army Ranger.

+Jericho hosted the Revolver Golden Gods Music Awards three times in 2010, 2011 and 2013.
+He also hosted the Metal Hammer Golden Gods Awards in 2012 and 2017.

 Jericho released a comedy web series on October 29, 2013, that is loosely based on his life entitled But I'm Chris Jericho!
 Jericho plays a former wrestler, struggling to make it big as an actor.
 A second season was produced in 2017 by CBC and distributed over CBC's television app and CBC.ca.

 In 2016, Jericho starred in the documentary film Nine Legends alongside Mike Tyson and other wrestlers.

 In August 2018, Jericho was confirmed to star in the film KillRoy Was Here.

 On March 14, 2019, filmmaker Kevin Smith cast Jericho as a KKK Grand Wizard in Jay and Silent Bob Reboot.